giantswarm/docs/src/content/ui-api/kubectl-gs/gitops/add-org.md

 ---
 linkTitle: add organization
-title: "'kubectl gs gitops add org' command reference"
+title: "'kubectl gs gitops add organization' command reference"
-description: Reference documentation on how to add a new Organization to the GitOps repository.
+description: Reference documentation on how to add a new organization to a GitOps repository.
 weight: 20
 menu:
   main: